-Heating systems can be upgraded to allow the Dual Fuel Heat Pump option.
+Heating systems can be upgraded to allow the Heat Pump and Furnace Combo option.
 The modern dual-system designs make it possible for the heat pump to work with a gas furnace.

 This is an important innovation; it allows you to benefit from both types of heating systems.
 When there is only a slight increase in the amount of heat, the refrigerant flow is reversed.
 This effectively causes the warmest air to circulate through the home, which mimics the classic function of a heat pump.
 The amount of heat required is part of the preset temperature gauge of the thermostat.